Strategy

 How small frictions accumulate into bigger failure

 What tends to emerge over time is a of small that collectively have a significant impact.
-Users hesitate at key points because the does not match their expectations.
-They search for information that is present but not where they expect it to be.
-They complete tasks, but with more effort than should be required, often relying on trial and error to get there.
+Users hesitate at key points because the flow doesn't match their expectations.
+They for information that's present but not where they expect it to be.
+They complete tasks, but with more effort than should be required.
+These aren't catastrophic failures.
+They're missed opportunities.
+And they accumulate.

 What changes when user understanding shapes the work

-become simpler because they are based on real rather than internal logic.
-Content becomes clearer because it reflects the questions users are actually asking. become more effective because they are designed around how tasks are completed in practice, not how they are structured internally.
+Journeys become simpler because they're based on real rather than internal logic.
+Content becomes clearer because it reflects the questions users are actually asking. become more effective because they're designed around how tasks are completed in practice, not how they're structured internally.

 LET'S WORK TOGETHER